insure logo

 • NAIC: 20%

-Which insurers offer the cheapest car insurance in South Dakota?
+Which insurance companies offer the cheapest car insurance in South Dakota?

-Farmers Mutual of Nebraska has the cheapest average car insurance rate in South Dakota at $1,504 a year.
+Farmers Mutual of Nebraska offers the lowest average car insurance rate in South Dakota, with premiums of $1,504 per year.

-On the higher end, Iowa Farm Bureau has the highest average premium at $4,212 a year.
+At the other end of the pricing spectrum, Iowa Farm Bureau has the highest average premium at $4,212 per year.

 CompanyAverage annual premiumAverage monthly premium